- What are the benefits of using LEED for warehouses and distribution centers?

 - Is there a document I can download and send to my team?

-Why use LEED on warehouses and distribution centers?
+What are the advantages of using LEED for warehouses and distribution centers?

 In addition to the benefits that are seen across all sectors (such as building and operating a resource-efficient, healthy building and the value of obtaining rigorous third-party certification) warehouse and distribution centers are experiencing increasing demand to deliver LEED certified projects to fulfill ESG goals, keep up with market competition and to demonstrate commitment to environmental sustainability.